-(including reasons for the preferred option which has been developed to FBC)

-If options have been further developed since the OBC, provide the updated Price quality matrix and recommended option with reasons.
+(including reasons for the preferred option which has been developed to FBC) If options have been further developed since the OBC, provide the updated Price quality matrix and recommended option with reasons.

-A number of options were considered as part of the options appraisal:
+Four options were considered as part of the options appraisal:

-- Do nothing this option would mean the necessary additional 2 forms of entry to the school which the area needs would not be provided - Refurbishment of existing building there is insufficient space in the existing building to provide the additional 2 forms of entry required - The preferred option is alteration and refurbishment of areas of the existing main school building and the construction of a new 2 storey block.
+- 1. Do nothing this option would mean the necessary additional 1 form of entry to the school which the area needs would not be provided - 2.
+Refurbishment of existing building only there is not sufficient space in the existing building to provide the additional 1 form of entry required - 3.
+Provide all the additional accommodation required solely in a new building this is not cost effective, as there is scope for some refurbishment and remodelling of the existing school to provide the necessary accommodation required. - 4.
+Provide a new build extension with some remodelling/refurbishment of the existing school, where possible, to provide the required additional accommodation